Canarium odontophyllum: Culinary

 Canarium odontophyllum fruit is colloquially known as "Sarawak olive" and can be eaten raw or blanched, eaten with sugar, salt or soy sauce upon serving.
 In Sarawak, the fruit has become an added ingredient in sauces and fried rice recipes.
-Besides eaten in its original form, the fruit can be made into a paste, and can also be dried and milled into powder form for use in foods and drinks.
+Besides being eaten in its original form, the fruit can be made into a paste, and can also be dried and milled into powder form for use in foods and drinks.
 Under commercialization, the fruit can be incorporated in pizzas, desserts, juices, and even mayonnaise.